zachary-berdell-elliott/team-profile-generator/README.md

 * [Questions](#questions)

 ## Installation
-The application can be installed by running git clone repository.
-After that you will run npm i in the directory it was cloned to.
+The application can be installed by running ==git clone https://github.com/zachary-berdell-elliott/team-profile-generator.git==.
+After that you will run ==npm i== in the directory it was cloned to.

 ## Usage
 It is used in the terminal to generate a team profile.
 It first prompts the user to enter information for the team manager.
 After that the user can continue to add engineers, interns, or to finish writing the file